-The valuation of the property is inclusive of an area of private ground that bounds the house on all sides.
-Access to the property is shared with the Findhorn Foundation whose grounds are adjacent to the subjects.
-The location and ownership of the boundaries, along with rights of access should be confirmed from the title.
+The valuation of the property is inclusive of a roughly rectangular area of private garden ground which bounds the house on three sides with a narrow strip at the east gable end.
+The location and ownership of the boundaries, along with rights of access should be confirmed from the Title.